 Some of the city's most notable restaurants include:

+Wondering what other diners have to say about these Miami restaurants, along with other options?
 Here are some lists from popular review websites of the restaurants for the area:

 Important City Links

 Esri.
 Find stats on Miami based on your ZIP code.

 DMV/Licenses.
 Get your Florida driver's license or state identification card at the local Florida Highway Safety and Motor Vehicle (FLHSMV) service center.
 Locate the nearest FLHSMV service center in Miami-Dade by using the locations map.

 Voting Locations.
 Find out the polling site your assigned to so you can vote on Election Day by using the Miami-Dade County Elections sample ballots and voting locations site.

 Hurricane and Emergency Shelters.
 Use Miami-Dade County's Emergency & Evacuation Assistance site to find the most current list of hurricane and emergency shelters.

 Evacuation Maps for Natural Disasters.
 Use Miami-Dade County's Evacuation Orders map to find the latest evacuation routes and orders based on your address in Miami.